 I used that to invoke thoughts about outer space in this shot from my Endless Book series.

-Using speedlights to get hard light with strong contrast also good for revealing texture and making things pop.
+Using speedlights to get hard light with sharp contrast also useful for revealing texture and making things pop.
 Look at this pineapple by Eduard Zhukov.

-Seeing these strong shadows instantly makes me want to touch it.
+Seeing these sharp shadows instantly makes me want to touch it.

 Another thing you can do is to shoot high contrast objects on vibrant backgrounds and create patterns with a slight nod to pop-art aesthetics.